CoinCheung/Deeplab-Large-FOV/README.md

 * Implement warmup with the strategy mentioned in this [paper](https://arxiv.org/abs/1706.02677)

-With these methods, my naive model achieves the performance quite close to  the performance in the paper.
+With these methods, my naive model trained on pure pascal VOC2012 training set(1467 images) achieves the performance quite close to  the performance in the paper.